ahmetcanogreten/dist_alg_chandra_toueg/docs/chandra_toueg/algorithm.rst

 Each round n >= 0 is coordinated by the process p_c with c = n mod N. Round n progresses as follows.

-- Every correct, undecided process q (including p_c) sends to p_c the message <vote, n, value_q, last-update_q>.
+- Every correct, undecided process q (including p_c) sends to p_c the message vote(n, value_q, last-update_q).
-- p_c (if not crashed and undecided) waits until N - k such messages have arrived, selects one, say <vote, n, b, l> with l as large as possible, and broadcasts <value, n, b>.
+- p_c (if not crashed and undecided) waits until N - k such messages have arrived, selects one, say vote(n, b, l) with l as large as possible, and broadcasts value(n, b).
 - Every correct, undecided process q (including p_c) waits either:
-    - until <value, n, b> arrives; then it performs value_q ← b and last-update_q ← n, and sends <ack, n> to p_c;
+    - until value(n, b) arrives; then it performs value_q ← b and last-update_q ← n, and sends ack(n) to p_c;
-    - or until it suspects that p_c has crashed; then it sends <nack, n> to p_c.
+    - or until it suspects that p_c has crashed; then it sends nack(n) to p_c.
 - p_c waits for N - k acknowledgments.
-If more than k of them are positive, then p_c decides for b, broadcasts <decide, b>, and terminates.
+If more than k of them are positive, then p_c decides for b, broadcasts decide(b), and terminates.

-A correct, undecided process that receives <decide, b>, decides for b and terminates.
+A correct, undecided process that receives decide(b), decides for b and terminates.

 Distributed Algorithm: |Chandra-Toueg|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~